Netsponge/djangolayout/README.md

 After the folder apparing, add new file to your TEMPLATES folder and create a new file named -> main, or `index.html`.

 For create the structure of your HTML fastly, use this trick -> write - `!` - and press Enter, your HTML structure is ready.

+Add a text in the body to see your text message later.
 ```
 <!DOCTYPE html>
 <html lang="en">